What is Homestay?

 What’s my liability if something happens to the guest on my watch?
 On my property?

-Unless your guest is a high school student, you are not legally responsible for your guest’s ultimate welfare during their stay.
-By agreeing to host, you are agreeing to do your best to help and support this visitor, but you are not legally responsible.
+By agreeing to host, you are agreeing to do your best to help and support this visitor, providing a safe and secure environment and assisting them to adjust to the Australian way of life.
 If something happens to the guest on your property, your risk is the same as it would be for any guest in your home.

 What should I do before the student arrives?